xaaha/hulak/README.md

 ### Using OS environment variables

-As you are using the `.env` file as a means to store the variables and secrets used to make the request, it's understandable that you may not want to store your secrets already in your system's OS environment into a file which you may accidentally push to your repository.
-To reduce the possibility of this occurring, you can set the variables to use values sourced from yoursystem's OS environment variable by using the `$` prefix for the value.
+If you use a `.env` file to store secrets, you might not want to duplicate secrets already stored in your system environment (for example, your shell).
+To avoid this, you can reference system environment variables in your `.env` file by using the `$` prefix.

 For example, if you had an environment variable `USER=foo` set on your system, and the following was in your `<custom_file_name>.env` file.